VPNSecure proudly exclaims, “SECURE YOUR DIGITAL LIFE” (in all caps, no less).

 Payment Options: Lots to choose from

-People stay away from credit cards when purchasing VPNs as this discloses a lot of information from buyers.
+Privacy-driven people stay away from credit cards when purchasing VPNs as this discloses a lot of information about buyers.

 This is the easiest way to get your name, your addresses, and a lot more that could potentially hinder your online anonymity.

 It’s great that VPNSecure offers lots of payment options through third-party merchants; they also accept Bitcoin for a totally anonymous transaction.

-Refund Policy: Longest trial period in the industry?
+Refund Policy: The longest refund period in the industry?

 Also, a lot of users will appreciate the fact that VPNSecure allows for a 30-day trial without having to input any credit card information.

 Yes, you read that right.
 30 days without any credit card information.
 30 days is really more than enough time for a person to determine whether they would want to commit to a subscription or not.